manishmora/ModelScout/README.md

-# ModelScout
-ModelScout is a Django-based web application that allows users to upload datasets and train both supervised and unsupervised machine learning models with ease.
-It provides detailed performance metrics, visualizations (confusion matrices, ROC curves, clustering plots), and model comparisons — all in a user-friendly web interface.

 # 🧠 ModelScout

 **ModelScout** is a Django-based web application that empowers users to train both **Supervised** and **Unsupervised** Machine Learning models on custom datasets, with interactive visualizations, comparison tables, and performance metrics.
 Built for learning, experimentation, and rapid prototyping.